batect/batect/ROADMAP.md

 * check that Docker client is available before trying to use it
 * check that Docker client and server are compatible versions
 * warn when using an image without a tag or with tag `latest`
+* start containers with `--user $(id -u):$(id -g)` so that any files created in any mounted directories have the current user as their owner
+  * some applications won't like the fact that the user doesn't actually exist, so a configuration option on the container level to turn this off is necessary

 ### Other
 * make test names consistent (eg. `it("should do something")` vs `it("does something")`)